LynnT2/FantasticFour/GroupAssignment1.md

 ## Overview
 The COVID 19 pandemic has raised verbal and physical attacks against primarily East Asian people, due to the initial detection of the virus in Wuhan, China.
 However, racism towards Asian communities has existed since the establishment of the United States, with explicitly anti-Asian policies and laws defining the experience of Asian people in the country.
 Societal narratives about Asian communities have transformed over time and influenced peoples positive and negative perceptions, but discrimination directed towards Asian communities has all but disappeared.
-We plan on investigating the different patterns of Asian American hate crimes throughout the United States in the past three decades.
-Patterns of interest include the rates of Asian hate crimes during each decade, important events that sparked an increase in Asian hate crimes, and differences in the prevalence of Asian hate crimes across regions.
-The spikes in Asian hate crimes over the past few years demonstrate the continuation of historical anti-Asian sentiments in the country.
+We plan on investigating the different patterns of Asian American hate incidents throughout the United States in the past three decades.
+Patterns of interest include the rates of Asian hate incidents during each decade, important events that sparked an increase in Asian hate incidents, and differences in the prevalence of Asian hate incidents across regions.
+The spikes in Asian hate incidents over the past few years demonstrate the continuation of historical anti-Asian sentiments in the country.
 It is important to recognize the patterns and consistency of Asian discrimination.

 ## Methodology
 Since the purpose of this course is to implement and examine web-based technologies.
-We plan on developing our skills further so we can publish a web-based digital map focusing on the recent spike of Asian American hate crimes.
+We plan on developing our skills further so we can publish a web-based digital map focusing on the recent spike of Asian American hate incidents.
 An important medium for data collection is social media which reports these incidents.
 However, much of social media is overstimulating.
 Web-mapping allows for a more user-friendly experience to understand the key takeaways.
-With regards to our topic on Asian American hate crime, for example, Leaflet can be used to correlate the time and location of these instances to map out certain major events that affect the rise or fall of hate crimes.
+With regards to our topic on Asian American hate incidents, for example, Leaflet can be used to correlate the time and location of these instances to map out certain major events that affect the rise or fall of hate incidents.

 ## Geographic Scope
-We were planning to focus on Asian American hate crimes in the United States.
+We were planning to focus on Asian American hate incidents in the United States.
 It will depend on the data we end up collecting.
 If we end up with more detailed data pertaining Los Angeles County, then we will focus on LA County.

 ## Workflow
 <table>